 801 N. Cass St., (414) 277-1111

 Don't miss indulging in a leisurely brunch at this cozy spot just around the corner from Cathedral Square.
 Options include classic lox and bagel, seasonal quiche, and Guinness French toast, along with classics like corned beef hash and eggs Benedict.
-Sunday brunch, featuring items from $8-11, is served from 10 a.m. to 2 p.m.
+Sunday brunch, featuring items ranging from $8 to $11, is served from 10 a.m. to 2 p.m.

 1505 W. Mequon Rd., Mequon, (262) 241-7076

-Specializing in soups, salads, vegetarian fare and sandwiches, as well as weekly specials, Cafe 1505 serves up an excellent brunch from 8 a.m. to 3 p.m.
-Saturday and Sunday.
-Also available are handmade Bloody Marys and Bailey's & coffee.
+Specializing in soups, salads, vegetarian fare and sandwiches, as well as weekly specials, Cafe 1505 serves up an excellent brunch from 8 a.m. to 3 p.m., Saturday and Sunday.
+Also available are mimosas and handmade Bloody Marys.